70 years Corvette

-The projected release date is June 30, 2023, the Corvette`s birthday.
-With 70 stories gathered from all over Germany and the US, the book will be well over 400 pages.
+The projected release date is for the book in the US is 2024.
+With 70 stories gathered from all over Germany and the US, the book will be over 300 pages.
 This large, high-quality book will be the centerpiece of every coffee table with its myriad colored photos of the Corvettes and the entertaining stories of their owners.

 Number of copies: approx. 3,000

 Size: approx. 12 x 9 inch (31 x 23 cm)